chen42/presentations/ratGenomeCTC.md

-# Opportunities to Improve the Rat Reference Genome (rn6)
+# Identifying assembly errors in the rat reference genome (rn6)

 <hr>